clearloop/leetcode-cli/README.md

 This keeps submissions unchanged (sends code snippet to LeetCode API) while improving local editing.

 For other languages, files remain flat.
-Future support for similar setups (e.g., Python virtualenvs) can be added via config.
+Please contribute if needed!

 <br>